ABBA: Post-Eurovision

 The success of the group in the United States had until that time been limited to single releases.
 By early 1976, the group already had four Top 30 singles on the US charts, but the album market proved to be tough to crack.
 The eponymous ABBA album generated three American hits, but it only peaked at number 165 on the Cashbox album chart and number 174 on the Billboard 200 chart.
 Opinions were voiced, by Creem in particular, that in the US ABBA had endured "a very sloppy promotional campaign".
 Nevertheless, the group enjoyed warm reviews from the American press.
 Cashbox went as far as saying that "there is a recurrent thread of taste and artistry inherent in Abba's marketing, creativity and presentation that makes it almost embarrassing to critique their efforts", while Creem wrote: "SOS is surrounded on this LP by so many good tunes that the mind boggles."

-In Australia, the airing of the music videos for "I Do, I Do, I Do, I Do, I Do" and "Mamma Mia" on the nationally broadcast TV pop show Countdown (which premiered in November 1974) saw the band rapidly gain enormous popularity, and Countdown become a key promoter of the group via their distinctive music videos.
-This started an immense interest for ABBA in Australia, resulting in "I Do, I Do, I Do, I Do, I Do" staying at number one for three weeks, then "SOS" spending a week there, followed by "Mamma Mia" staying there for ten weeks, and the album holding down the number one position for months.
-The three songs were also successful in nearby New Zealand with the first two topping that chart and the third reaching number two.
+In Australia, the airing of the music videos for "I Do, I Do, I Do, I Do, I Do" and "Mamma Mia" on the nationally broadcast TV pop show Countdown saw the band rapidly gain enormous popularity, and Countdown become a key promoter of the group via their distinctive music videos.
+This led to an immense interest in ABBA in Australia, resulting in "I Do, I Do, I Do, I Do, I Do" staying at number one for three weeks, then "SOS" spending a week there, followed by "Mamma Mia" staying there for ten weeks, and the album holding down the number-one position for months.
+The three songs were also successful in nearby New Zealand, with the first two topping their chart and the third reaching number two.